2015 Box Elder County Indoor 4-H Exhibit

 Lot 2: METAL – decoration, wall hanging, or other item cut out of metal

-Lot 4: PAINTED WOOD CRAFTS – wall hanging, basket, frame, tole painted or other item.
+Lot 4: PAINTED WOOD CRAFTS – wall hanging, basket, frame, tole painted pinewood cars or other items.

 Lot 5: VINYL LETTERING – wall hanging, pictures or other item